CHAPTER 3: RETENTION

 10. MEASURE NPS METRICS TO DISCOVER UNHAPPY CUSTOMERS

 You need to know which customers are happy, but it’s also crucial to know which customers are unhappy.
 How can you discover which customers are less than pleased with your service?
-This can be fairly difficult, because 96% of unhappy customers don’t complain.
-To paraphrase: Unhappy customers don’t want to talk about it.
+This can be fairly difficult because 96% of unhappy customers don’t complain.

-So how do we break their silence?
-Using the NPS (net promoter score) survey is one way to find out which of your customers will refer you, and which of your customers will tell others to avoid doing business with you.
+So how do you break their silence?
+Using the NPS (net promoter score) survey is one way to find out which of your customers will refer you and which of your customers will tell others to avoid doing business with you.

 How the NPS survey works: